Chicago Coronavirus Patient Infected Spouse in 1st Human-to-Human Case in US: CDC

 While there are many questions still left to be answered on the new virus, such as how quickly it spreads, the CDC said it expected some person-to-person cases.

-The latest case brings the total number of cases in the US to six confirmed cases, though the five other patients had each traveled to the hardest-hit part of China before becoming ill.
+The latest diagnosis brings the total number of cases in the US to six confirmed cases, though the five other patients had each traveled to the hardest-hit part of China before becoming ill.

 Confirmed Coronavirus Cases